Generalized Kernel Two-Sample Tests: Introduction

-\cite{gretton2012optimal} studied the choice of the kernel and the bandwidth parameter to maximize the power of the test from the set of a linear combination of Gaussian kernels in a training set.
-More recently, \cite{ramdas2015adaptivity} found that the power of the test based on the Gaussian kernel is independent of the kernel bandwidth, when the bandwidth is greater than the median of all pairwise distances among observations.
-Therefore, in the following, without further specification, we use the most popular characterstic kernel, the Gaussian kernel, with the median heuristic as the bandwidth parameter.
+\cite{gretton2012optimal} studied the choice of the kernel and bandwidth parameter to maximize the power of the test from a set of linear combinations of Gaussian kernels in a training set.
+More recently, \cite{ramdas2015adaptivity} found that the power of the test based on the Gaussian kernel remains independent of the kernel bandwidth when the bandwidth surpasses the median of all pairwise distances among observations.
+Therefore, in the following, without further specification, we employ the most popular characteristic kernel, the Gaussian radial basis function kernel, with the median heuristic as the bandwidth parameter.